Slavenka Drakulić: Biography

-Drakulić was born in Rijeka, Croatia (at that time, part of socialist Yugoslavia), on July 4, 1949.
+Drakulić was born in Rijeka, Socialist Republic of Croatia (at that time, part of socialist Yugoslavia), on July 4, 1949.
 She graduated in comparative literature and sociology from the University in Zagreb in 1976.
 From 1982 to 1992, she was a staff writer for the Start bi-weekly newspaper and news weekly Danas (both in Zagreb), writing mainly on feminist issues.
 In addition to her novels and collections of essays, Drakulić's work has appeared in The New Republic, The New York Times Magazine, The New York Review of Books, Süddeutsche Zeitung, Internazionale, The Nation, La Stampa, Dagens Nyheter, Frankfurter Allgemeine Zeitung, Eurozine, Politiken and The Guardian.
 She is a contributing editor for The Nation.
 She lives in Croatia and in Sweden.

 Drakulić temporarily left Croatia for Sweden in the early 1990s for political reasons during the Yugoslav wars.
 A notorious unsigned 1992 Globus article (Slaven Letica subsequently admitted to being its author) accused five Croatian female writers, Drakulić included, of being "witches" and of "raping" Croatia.
 According to Letica, these writers failed to take a definitive stance against rape as allegedly planned military tactic by Bosnian Serb forces against Croats, and rather treated it as crimes of "unidentified males" against women.
 Soon after the publication, Drakulić started to receive telephone threats; her property was also vandalized.
 Finding little or no support from her erstwhile friends and colleagues, she decided to leave Croatia.
+In 1994, she received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.

 Her noted works relate to the Yugoslav wars.
 As If I Am Not There is about crimes against women in the Bosnian War, while They Would Never Hurt a Fly is a book in which she also analyzed her experience overseeing the proceedings and the inmates of the International Criminal Tribunal for the Former Yugoslavia at The Hague.
 Both books touch on the same issues that caused her wartime emigration from the home country.
-In scholarly circles, she is better known for her two collections of essays: "How We Survived Communism and Even Laughed" and 'Cafe Europa'.
+In scholarly circles, she is better known for her two collections of essays: "How We Survived Communism and Even Laughed" and "Cafe Europa".
 These are both non-fiction accounts of Drakulić's life during and after communism.